aquach/poe-css/README.md

 ## Getting Started

-`poe-css` is available online at LINK and as a command line utility.
+`poe-css` is available online at http://alexqua.ch/poe-css/ and as a command line utility.
 Both transform PoE CSS filters into standard item filters that can be plugged into Path of Exile. **PoE CSS filters are not directly compatible with Path of Exile**.
 Below are instructions for installing the command line tool.